Tapi Carpets: Ownership

-On 15 May 2025, Tapi celebrated its 10th birthday.

 Tapi is led by CEO Jeevan Karir, Executive Chairman (and largest shareholder) William Barker and Lord Harris of Peckham, who is honorary President.

+Philanthropy

 From 2016 to 2024, Tapi raised over £170,000 for Great Ormond Street Hospital by donating £1 for every customer survey completed.

 In 2025, Tapi launched a charity initiative called the Helping Hands Project which donates to local causes important to Tapi employees.